 - I make homemade vegetable soup

-- I may eat two large green salads everyday with my own tahini dressing
+- I eat at least one large green salad everyday

 - We drink a daily green smoothie

-- I drink mostly filtered refrigerator water, but also drink tap water I let sit in the open and bottled water
+- I drink mostly filtered refrigerator water, but also drink tap water after it sits in the open, also occasional bottled water

-- A last note to how I eat is that I have though found ‘high-glycemic index foods fuel the production of advanced glycation end (AGE) products that stimulate inflammation [1 ncbi.nlm.nih.gov/pmc/articles/PMC4779479/]’.
+- I have though found ‘high-glycemic index foods fuel the production of advanced glycation end (AGE) products that stimulate inflammation [1 ncbi.nlm.nih.gov/pmc/articles/PMC4779479/]’.
 Furthermore, acrylamide and ‘Maillard reaction’ are created by baking or frying at high temperatures.
-Safest bet is to microwave or boil your potatoes, not bake or fry with or without oil.
-Despite all this, they remain active members of the nightshade variety of which are all known to cause inflammation in those susceptible
+Safest bet is to microwave or boil your potatoes, not bake or fry with oil.
+They are of the nightshade variety which are known to cause inflammation in those susceptible

 ‘TIP: Before you decide to avoid a whole food group, talk with your health care professional if you believe you have problems after you consume foods or drinks with wheat, barley, or rye [2 niddk.nih.gov/health-information/weight-management/myths-nutrition-physical-activity]’.

-To conclude, eating a plant-based whole food diet is fun.
-You eat all you want.
-I never eat small portions or go hungry.
-You get all the nutrients you need and don’t have to watch calories as long as you choose your food wisely.
+In conclusion, eating a plant-based whole food diet is fun.
+You eat all you want never going hungry.
+You get all the nutrients you need never having to watch calories as long as you eat plant based whole food keeping nuts, seeds and avocados to a minimum.

 Source- 1 URL ncbi.nlm.nih.gov/pmc/